tarantool/doc/doc/1.10/reference/reference_rock/vshard/index.rst

 .. function:: vshard.storage.sharded_spaces()

-    Show the spaces that are visible for rebalancer and garbage collector.
+    Show the spaces that are visible to rebalancer and garbage collector fibers.

 .. _vshard-storage_internal_api: